Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Ballistics have changed enormously over the years as have the availability and quality of various platforms.

-It used to be that shotguns were seen as the end-all, be-all of home defense – an idea that lingers for many – but it isn’t accurate anymore.
+Shotguns used to be seen as the be-all and end-all of home defense—an idea that lingers for many—but it isn’t accurate anymore.
 Today’s AR-platform rifles are stellar home defense tools.

 hd overpen testing 5.56 rifle